digitalbazaar/vc-playground-docs/playground/oid4.md

 title: OID4* Integration
 ---

+> [!warning]
+> These details are subject to change as we iron out this integration approach.

 The OID4VCI and OID4VP protocols require a high level or coordination between relying parties, authentication servers, and credential issuing/verifying services.
 To avoid on going overhead for joining the VC Playground, the